yuhakim-ux/25-vibe-and-thrive-impact/DESIGN_REFLECTION.md

 # Design Reflection: AI-Powered Salesforce Donor List Prototype

-*A comprehensive guide to building interactive Salesforce Lightning prototypes with AI assistance*
+*A comprehensive guide to building interactive Salesforce Lightning prototypes with AI assistance (prototype.. not a REAL AI)*

 ---